gaborgulyas/kmap/README.md

 ## Are there any instances where `kmap` was used?

-Please [inform me](https://gulyas.info), if you use `kmap`, or know further uses than listed here.
+Please [let me know](https://gulyas.info), if you use `kmap`, or know further uses than listed here.
 Thanks.

 1. `Gabor Gyorgy Gulyas, Gergely Acs, Claude Castelluccia: Near-Optimal Fingerprinting with Constraints.
 PET Symposium 2016.`